Grimface/galaxy-ttrpg/character-playbook-the-fallen.md

 ### Pick A Background:
 - [ ] Ruined Zillionaire Ex-CEO.
 You were a high-flying, cutthroat executive.
 You took it hard when it all collapsed and you lost everything.
 - [ ] Fading Media Star.
 A few years ago, you were a household name in thousands of star systems.
 Today, you're in the "Where are they now?" file.
-- [ ] Digraced Noble/Poltician.
+- [ ] Disgraced Noble/Poltician.
 You had the ear of every president, king, and civil servant for light years around, until the incident.
 Now your name is spoken only in whispers, as a horrible example.

 ### Pick Three Moves:
 - [ ] TODO